The location where Sherry Lynn Marler went missing

 The location where Sherry Marler went missing

-Sherry Marler missing location.
+Sherry Marler missing location

 Following her disappearance, all of her friends and acquaintances were contacted.
 However, none of them remembered seeing her that day.

-During the search, the police reached out to the public and drove around the surrounding roads.
+The police reached out to the public and drove around the surrounding roads.
 Flyers containing her photograph were also distributed throughout the town.

 One month after she went missing, Greenville Police Chief Kenneth Flowers stated the following:

-"Runaways are usually found within a few days and that is why we suspect foul play may be involved."
+"Runaways are usually found within a few days, and that is why we suspect foul play may be involved."

 In 1986, Greenville Police Captain Thomas L. Tutchtone explicitly told the Birmingham Post-Herald newspaper that no one in the town recalled seeing Sherry.
 He also expressed his doubts that a stranger snatched her off the street: